AndrewJVella/GreatMyriadScale/README.md

 | 10 | Ten    | 21 | Twenty One | 1000   | Ten Hundred (One Thousand) |
 | 11 | Eleven | 22 | Twenty Two | 1,0000 | One Myriad  (Ten Thousand) |

+Note the use of "1,0000" here.
+Commas group 4 digits in this scale.
 So, one hundred is the square of ten, and one myriad is the square of one hundred.
 What is the square of a myriad called?
 The powers of a myriad do have a naming scheme, described below.

 ## The Myriad Powers